zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ### **Step 6**: Now that the intent is created, add an entity.

-If you want the list of options i.e. sizes (based on the quantity) in this bot for the item which user can choose to order, you would probably need to show the list of different available sizes of the item.
+If you want the list of options i.e. sizes (based on the quantity) in this Bot for the item which user can choose to order, you would probably need to show the list of different available sizes of the item.

-On the left-navigation bar, click the second icon down named **Entities** and you’ll be able to view pre-populated system entities.
+On the left-navigation bar, click the second icon down named **"Entities"** and you’ll be able to view pre-populated system entities.
 These are standard entities that can be used in your ChatBot without having to explicitly define them.

 ![](images/100/image13.png)

-Click the green **Entity** button and then enter **ItemSize** as the entity name and a short description.
+Click the green **Entity** button and then enter **ItemSize** as the entity name and a brief description.

 ![D:\\Workshop\_Bot\\screen9.PNG](images/100/image14.png)

-Now that you have an entity, you need to provide some values that could be used.
+Now that you have an Entity, you need to provide some values that could be used.
 In our case of the **ItemSize**, you would want to use values that represent size you could query for the order.

-In the **Configuration** area, ensure the **Type** property is set to Value List (To create the list of values based on the requirement) and then click the green **Value** button.
+In the **Configuration** area, ensure the **Type** property is set to Value List (To create the list of values based on the requirement) and then click the green **“Value”** button.

 ![D:\\Workshop\_Bot\\Capture10.PNG](images/100/image15.png)